adonisjs/v5-docs/content/guides/digging-deeper/drive.md

 }
 ```

-###  Informing typescript about the new driver
+###  Informing TypeScript about the new driver
-The next step is to inform typescript about the dummy driver and the config it accepts.
+The next step is to inform TypeScript about the dummy driver and the config it accepts.
 Then, open the pre-existing `contracts/drive.ts` file and add the following code inside it.

 ```ts
 // insert-start